altexdim/sourcemod-plugin-gungame/README.txt

     * Improve random number generation algorithm after fix for https://bugs.alliedmods.net/show_bug.cgi?id=3831
     * Save levels on disconnect and restore on reconnect.
     * Fix warmup end right after round_restart (warmup is ending 1 second before round_restart).
-    + Add handycap option to give the lowest level to new connected player.
     * Sometimes "!scores" shows wrong levels if it was many knife battles. (can not reproduce)
     * Is alltalk activated after player win?